Cablab/Ghost-Bot/README.md

 A Discord Bot for my Destiny 2 clan's Discord server.

 ## Using manifest.js
 The Destiny 2 API apparently now has 2 different versions of their manifest.
 If you hit the standard https://www.bungie.net/Platform/Destiny2/Manifest/ path, the "mobileWorldContentPaths" object will give you paths to hit (in the respective languages) to download the manifest as a single zip file (though its extention will be .content, it is a zip file).
-Other guides mention to unzip this file, then use the sqlite3 file inside (again, it'll be listed as .zip, but it is actually a .sqlite3 file after unzipping).
+Other guides mention to unzip this file, then use the sqlite3 file inside (again, it'll be listed as .content, but it is actually a .sqlite3 file after unzipping).

 However, there now also exists a "jsonWorldContentPaths" object that will give you paths to hit (in the respective languages) to return the entire manifest as one single JSON object.